verona-hub/weather-app/README.md

 #### Css:

-- [ ] fix hourly forecast subtitle (time, weather forecast, temperature)
+- [x] fixed hourly forecast subtitle (time, weather forecast, temperature)
+- [x] fixed slider height on max-width 380px
+- [ ] move arrows up on mobile
+- [ ] improve Daily Summary on tablet
-- [ ] create a menu navigation, to display which sections of the landing page you are on (vertical loader bar?)
+- [ ] create a menu navigation, to display which sections of the landing page you are on (vertical loader bar?, desktop only?)
 - [ ] move scroll to top to be dynamic on the lower right side
 - [ ] test on mobile and tablet